chainguard-dev/edu/content/software-security/what-are-containers/index.md

 ## Learn More

-As container technology grew in popularity, developers sought a way to standardize the format of images within the container industry.
-Thus, in 2015, the [Open Container Initiative (OCI)](https://opencontainers.org/) was founded to address these concerns by setting forth adoptable standards for image formats, runtimes, and distributions.
-Choosing OCI compliant images for your workloads can ensure the portability of your containers where OCI images are supported.
-To learn more about the OCI and their various image specifications, check out our article titled ["What is the Open Container Initiative?"](/open-source/oci/what-is-the-oci/).

-In this article, you learned about the fundamentals of container technology, including the processes behind building container images tailored to your specific needs.
-You also learned about how you can deploy containers from images using a container engine.
+This article covered the fundamentals of container technology, including the processes behind building container images tailored to your specific needs.
+You learned how you can deploy containers from images for your applications using a container engine.
+Additionally, you explored various container registries that you can pull images from for your next project.

 To get started with using containers for the first time, check out our documentation on [Chainguard Images](/chainguard/chainguard-images/), our hardened, minimal images ideal for deploying secure containerized applications.
 If you want to build your own images, check out [Wolfi](/open-source/wolfi/), the Linux undistro ideal as a base of lightweight containers.
-Lastly, you may also be interested in learning about the Open Container Initiative which sets standards for image formats, runtimes, and distributions.
+Lastly, you may also be interested in learning about the Open Container Initiative, which sets standards for image formats, runtimes, and distributions.
 We encourage you to check out our article titled ["What is the Open Container Initiative?"](/open-source/oci/what-is-the-oci/).